snehabanda30/dsdfinalproject-/README.md

                 END IF;
 ```
 * However, despite implementing the flag from lab 6, they found that it did not resolve the issues, and they continued to encounter the same problems.
 * After further investigation, they realized that they had been using the flag incorrectly and that it wasn't having any effect.
-Consequently, they modified the code accordingly, and eventually, they succeeded in getting the counter to count correctly.
+Consequently, they modified the code accordingly, and they succeeded in getting the counter to count correctly.
 #### Sound Effects
 * Although the sound effects played correctly at the beginning of the game, numerous challenges arose in getting the code to produce the appropriate sound effects for the game's ending (whether winning or losing).
  *  Instead, a very delayed humming sound would play, and it prevented the correct sound effect from playing when restarting the game